wlaur/encomp/README.md

 V = Q(25, 'liter')  # Quantity[Volume]

-# some common / and * operations are encoded as overloads
+# common / and * operations are encoded as overloads
 rho = m / V  # Quantity[Density]

 # the unit "kg/week" is not registered by default